ppy/osu-wiki/wiki/Contests/Locus/2025/en.md

 For any complete entry that was submitted by the entry submission deadline, **team members will be awarded a profile badge if they are able to rank the set before the next iteration of the contest**.

-Finally, there is a wildcard prize. peppy will pick his favourite entry and that team will earn a separate mystery prize.
+Finally, there is a wildcard prize. ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2) will pick his favourite entry and that team will earn a separate mystery prize.

 ## Organisation